rjp-coder/lyricist/README.md

 # Lyricist

-This project aims to show what can be accomplished with the latest ECMA script, Node.js and Puppeteer.
+This project aims to show what can be accomplished with modern ECMA script, Node.js, and Puppeteer/cheerio.
 It uses the revealing module design pattern.

 ## Get started

-Clone the project and edit the config/public.json to include your Reesy account details (create one if you don't have one), and edit the songlist.csv to be the songs you prefer.
+Clone the project and copy the config/public.json to make a config/default.json.
+It should include Reedsy account details.
+(Set up a reedsy account if you don't have one).

+Edit the songlist.csv to be the songs you prefer.

+To run the project first <code>npm install<code> the dependencies, then run the command <code><node main.js></code>

 ## Process

 Given a csv file of songs, lyricist will search for guitar tablature on ultimate-guitar.com and save the resulting tab to a text file.
 It will, in parallel, search the lyrics site Genius for the same song, and save the lyrics in another text file.
-After all songs are saved as text files (songs that could not be found are skipped), lyricist will open up Reedsy, log in and compose an e-book, using the contents of text files.
+After all songs are saved as text files (songs that could not be found are skipped), lyricist will open up Reedsy, log in and compose an e-book using the contents of text files.
 This is then sent to the email address associated with the Reedsy account.

 ## Inputs